Break the Pattern with Hexagonal Patterns!

 Mix Various Shades of a Color

-Hexagonal tiles in different shades of a color not only look stunning, they add more texture.
+Hexagonal tiles in different shades of colors not only look stunning, but they also add more texture.
 Create a collage of colors and shades as your backsplash.
-Mixing shades and colors in your tiles bring out the geometry of hexagons even more.
+Mixing shades and colors in your tiles brings out the geometry of hexagons even more.

 The Color of Your Grout Can Make a Huge Difference

 Grout is necessary to bond tiles.
 It also plays a big role in the aesthetics of the tiles and the whole look of your design.
 If the grout is close to the color of your tiles, the tiles will look more seamless and subtle.
 But if the grout contrasts your tiles—think of white tiles and black grout—then the hexagons will be strongly emphasized.

 Create Your Own Patterns & Designs with the Tiles